Resources - Broadcasting

 - In Time - News, Politics, and Culture

-- The hosts of In Time, Nicholas Lamar Soutter and Ansgar Odinson, offer their unique perspectives on news, politics, and culture.
-As a regular part of this show, Nicholas and Ansgar feature expert guests, engage in debates, share presentations, and cover live breaking news.
+- The host of In Time, Nicholas Lamar Soutter, offers his unique perspectives on news, politics, and culture.
+As a regular part of this show, Nicholas features expert guests, engages in debates, shares presentations, and covers live breaking news.

 - LEAH Podcast (League of Extraordinary Atheists for Humanism)